codegeet/platform/coderunner/README.md

 ## Overview

-**Coderunner** is a command-line tool that runs inside every Codegeet Docker container and used for compiling and running code.
+**Coderunner** is a command-line tool that runs inside Codegeet Docker containers and used for compiling and running code.
 When the container starts, **coderunner** reads input from `stdin` in JSON format, compiles and executes the code, and outputs the results to `stdout`, also in JSON format.